Irrelon/ForerunnerDB/readme.md

 * $splicePush Add an item into an array at a specified index
 * $addToSet Adds an item into an array only if the item does not already exist in the array
 * $pull Used in updates to remove an item from an array
+* $move Move an item inside a document's array from one index to another
 * arrayKey.$ Positional selector query

 Searches also support regular expressions for advanced text-based queries.
 Simply pass the regular expression object as the value for the key you wish to search, just like when using regular expressions with MongoDB.